phbradley/TCRdock/README.md

 ![frames](_images/make_frames_img.png)

-TCR:pMHC docking geometries represent the coordinate transformation between the MHC and TCR reference frames.
+TCR:pMHC docking geometries represent the coordinate transformation between the MHC and TCR reference frames, which are shown as red (X-axis), green (Y-axis), and blue (Z-axis) arrow triplets in the above TCR:peptide-MHC structure.
 The `tcrdock.docking_geometry.DockingGeometry` class defined in `tcrdock/docking_geometry.py` stores docking geometry information.
 Docking geometries are represented (internally and in parsing output)